Rahix/tbot/doc/getting-started.rst

     def my_testcase(lab: linux.LabHost) -> None:
         ...

-This has the big disadvantage that a testcase like this can't be called from TBot's commandline, because where would it get that parameter from?
+This has the big disadvantage that a testcase like this can't be called from tbot's commandline, because where would it get that parameter from?

 The solution is a hybrid and looks like the following::